TiraLabra/2021_p1/_en/submissions/index.md

 - What have you done this week?
 - How has the project progressed?
 - What did you learn this week / today?
-- What has been inclear or problematic?
+- What has been unclear or problematic?
 Please answer this question truthfully, as this is something the course assistant may be able to help with.
 - What next?

 You can also add direct questions and feedback to the course assistant to the weekly report.
 These will hopefully be answered in the labtool feedback.